Understanding Creatine Kinase on Function, Benefits, and Risks

 However, it is important to note that excessive CK activity can also indicate muscle damage or underlying health conditions.
 Monitoring CK levels and consulting with a healthcare professional is crucial to ensure optimal muscle health and prevent potential risks.

-In conclusion, Creatine-Kinase plays a vital role in physical performance and muscle health.
+Creatine-Kinase plays a vital role in physical performance and muscle health.
 By supporting ATP production and aiding in muscle recovery, it can enhance exercise performance, increase power output, and reduce the risk of muscle-related injuries.
 Understanding the benefits and risks associated with Creatine-Kinase allows individuals to make informed decisions regarding their fitness routines and overall well-being.

 Understanding the link between Creatine- Kinase and exercise